allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 | 11/24 (no TH class)      | Working   | N/A                      | N/A        |
 | 12/1                     | Working   | N/A                      | N/A        |
 | 12/8 (exam @ TU, 9am)    | Release   | N/A                      | N/A        |

+## AI: Buyer Beware

+AI tools such as Copilot and ChatGPT are fairly ubiquitous these days, and they have immense potential and utility in a variety of disciplines and industries.
+I believe that part of responsibly preparing all of you for life beyond Allegheny includes preparing you for the ways in which such AI tools can be a boon, as well as a hindrance.

+I encourage all of you to thoughtfully deliberate over which deliverables would be conducive to AI assistance, and which would not.
+Knowing that the ultimate goal of our time here is to (once more, with feeling) *learn together*, I think you'll find you'll get the most out of this class by honestly grappling with assignments as a human first, and then tagging in your AI tools of choice to polish, refine, and elevate your contributions.

+A word of warning: regardless of the extent to which you rely on AI tools to complete deliverables, the one-on-one performance review sessions that will take place during the semester will see you in an environment sans AI where you must successfully communicate what you've learned in the course, and make up a significant percentage of the available points this semester.